WHO declares China virus outbreak an international emergency

 Although the WHO has no legal authority to sanction countries, it could ask governments to provide scientific justification for any travel or trade restrictions that they impose in the event of an international emergency.

+Jeremy Farrar, an infectious disease expert and director of the Wellcome Trust global health charity, said the WHO’s decision was “absolutely right”.

+The declaration would “undoubtedly sharpen governments’ focus” he said.
+“But we must also step-up as an international community to make sure no one is left behind - with all interventions, including public health measures, diagnostics, treatments and vaccines available to everyone,” added.

-Reporting by Stephanie Nebehay; Editing by Alex Richardson and Alexandra Hudson
+Reporting by Stephanie Nebehay in Geneva and Kate Kelland in London; Editing by Alexandra Hudson and Lisa Shumaker